-Baits containing brodifacoum and flocoumafen in the UK presently carry a restriction on their use that they should be used only to control infestations of rodents 'indoors'.
-Generally, house mouse infestations are known to live and feed predominantly indoors and this allows the use of brodifacoum and flocoumafen baits to be used against them.
+Baits containing brodifacoum, difethialone and flocoumafen in the UK had previously carried a restriction on their use to "indoors" only.
+In 2017, these restrictions were revised and now these compounds can be used "in and around buildings".
+Generally, house mouse infestations are known to live and feed predominantly indoors and this allows the use of brodifacoum and flocoumafen baits to be used against them indoors with limited risk to non-target wildlife.